DevExpress-Examples/blazor-drawer-static-ssr/README.md

 </DxDrawer>
 ```

 Users can click a checkbox element to open or close the drawer.

 ```html
 <input type="checkbox" title="Toggle Nav" class="navbar-toggler icon icon-menu menu-button" checked />
 ```

-The CSS file ([MainLayout.razor.css](./CS/DxDrawerExample/Components/Layout/MainLayout.razor.css)) specifies rules that open or close the drawer based on the viewport size and the checkbox state.
+The CSS file ([MainLayout.razor.css](./CS/DxDrawerExample/Components/Layout/MainLayout.razor.css)) specifies rules that open or close the drawer based on viewport size and the checkbox state.

 ```css
 /* Display the first drawer (for desktop) */